-- CO 1: Concept clarification about the basics of Industrial Relations. - CO 2: Learning about various provisions and implications of Labour Laws. - CO 3: Understand and Develop Skills as a Negotiator by developing better understanding of Industrial Disputes and their settlement by making use of various techniques. - CO 4: Better understanding of Trade Unions and their contribution in Industrial Relations. - CO 5: Understanding the next level of I.R. i.e. Employee Relations.
+[CO.1].
+Clarify concept about the basics of Industrial Relations.

+[CO.2].
+Learn about various provisions and implications of Labor Laws.

+[CO.3].
+Understand and Develop Skills as a Negotiator by developing better understanding of Industrial Disputes and their settlement by making use of various techniques.

+[CO.4].
+Develop better understanding of Trade Unions and their contribution in Industrial Relations.
+[CO.5].
+Understand the next level of I.R. i.e. Employee Relations.

 Criteria Description Maximum Marks

 Internal Assessment Internal Examination 20

 (Summative) Assignment + Attendance 10 (5+5)

 End Term Exam (Summative) End Term Examination 70

 Total 100

 Attendance (Formative) A minimum of 75% Attendance is required to be maintained by a

 student to be qualified for taking up the End Semester examination.

-The allowance of 25% includes all l types of leaves including medical
+The allowance of 25% includes all types of leaves including medic

 leaves.